About me

 What chokepoints yet-to-come remain understudied, and can be proactively researched and addressed?

-Over the past few years, I have served as a Fellow at the Woodrow Wilson International Center for Scholars, and a Visiting Research Fellow at the Institute for National Defense and Security Research.
-I currently research at an academic research lab, balancing high-quality data collection and analysis with timely policy impact.
+Over the past few years, I have served as a Fellow at the Woodrow Wilson International Center for Scholars, a Visiting Research Fellow at the Institute for National Defense and Security Research, and as a researcher at AidData.
+I am currently the Roy Gibson Fellow at the European Space Policy Institute (ESPI) in Vienna, where I research the intersection of China and space policy.

 I gained my bachelor’s degree from the University of Rochester and my master’s degree as a Schwarzman Scholar from Tsinghua University.